Finding the Best Places to Retire Since 2006!

 Cons: Residents complain about traffic congestion.

 Notes: Disney World, SeaWorld and Orlando's big city amenities are all close at hand.
-The city sits along Interstate 4, which is the main drag between Daytona Beach and Tampa.
-Altamonte Springs has grown by 2% within the decade.
+Altamonte Springs sits along Interstate 4, which is the main drag between Daytona Beach and Tampa, and it has grown 2% within the decade.
 Home prices have increased 19% since last year.